comp110-lytle/comp110/site/resources/tutoring-practice/week4.md

 6. Identify the usage and difference of `pop()` and `append()` in list.

-7. In Python, which method can be used to combine two lists into a single list?
+7. (For elaboration)In Python, which method can be used to combine two lists into a single list?

 A) combine()
 B) append()
 C) extend()
 D) join()

-8. Identify the following statements regarding list slicing are True or False:
+8. (For elaboration)Identify the following statements regarding list slicing are True or False:
 8.1 list[::2] returns items at even indices only.
 8.2 list[::-1] reverses the list.
 8.3 list[1:3] returns the first three items.